Sergio00166/webFILE/README.md

 Same as python3 -m http.server but more customizable (you can make it look better editting the index.html located on the templates directory)

+Some browsers cannot play some video formats, and others can because this proyect will no use trascoding to convert in realtime the media

 To change the options you can edit the config.cfg

 Requirements: